Allison May Rosen

 Background

 Allison began her career in the Washington, DC office of former Texas Governor Ann Richards.
 Part scheduler, writer, and issue tracker, she was also a full-time problem solver.
-She then worked in federal government, supporting communications and congressional relations for the US Overseas Private Investment Corporation.
-Allison then moved to public relations, public affairs, and public policy in the private sector.
-She ran the Washington office for a global healthcare public relations agency, where she supported industry, academic, and non-profit institutions.
+She then worked in federal government, supporting communications and congressional relations for the US Overseas Private Investment Corporation, followed by a move to the private sector where she focused on public relations, public affairs, and public policy.
+Allison ran the Washington office for a global healthcare public relations agency, where she supported industry, academic, and non-profit institutions.
 She holds a bachelor’s degree in journalism from the S.I.
 Newhouse School of Public Communications at Syracuse University.

 Child health and public health policy have long been Allison’s passions.
 When a friend’s two young daughters were diagnosed with a rare, neurodegenerative and incurable disease, she helped create a global, interdisciplinary coalition to advocate the benefits of newborn screening.
 Outside of the office, Allison can be found in a quiet theatre with her drama-major daughter or on a loud ice rink with her hockey-playing son.